rishistyping/bayesian-optimization/README.md

 # How to Change Your Mind | The Last Assumption (Interactive Edition)

-Distill-style interactive chapter adaptation of _The Last Assumption_ Chapter 8 ("How to Change Your Mind").
+Interactive chapter adaptation of _The Last Assumption_ Chapter 8 ("How to Change Your Mind").

 ## Publish boundary